-- The Chair will circulate an update to the Committee in respect of minute 174 (Residents' Survey 2021). - Changes to the method for reviewing the performance exception report had been made and would be dealt with under agenda item 12 (minute 251).
+- In respect of minute 173, it was noted that the action to provide further information on recorded complaints and any compensation details would be included in the next report to the Committee. - The Chair will circulate an update to the Committee in respect of minute 174 (Resident's Survey 2021). - Changes to the method for reviewing the performance exception report had been made and would be dealt with under agenda item 12 (minute 251).